WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 READ: FULL GUIDE FOR VISITING GAMCHEON VILLAGE

-Former military zone, the Igidae park is now the playground for hikers who wish to walk between land and sea in coastal and forest trails.
+A former military zone, the Igidae Park is now the playground for hikers who wish to walk between land and sea on coastal and forest trails.

 At the end of the trail, enjoy your reward at the Oryukdo Skywalk, a platform whose transparent “u” shaped floor extends above a cliff 30 meters high.